Llantrisant and Taff Vale Junction Railway: The Llantrisant and Taff Vale Junction Railway

-In November 1860 plans were deposited for the Parliamentary Bill.
-The main line would run from a junction somewhat to the north of the Llantwit Vardre connection to the TVR near Treforest, with a line closely paralleling the Tramroad connection alongside the incline also available as an alternative.
+In November 1860 plans were deposited for the parliamentary bill.
+The main line would run from a junction somewhat to the north of the Llantwit Vardre connection to the TVR near Treforest, with a line closely paralleling the tramroad connection alongside the incline also available as an alternative.
 The main line ran to a junction with the Ely Valley Railway near Cross Inn; the junction was to become Maesaraul Junction.
 There were also a Mine Works Branch to the Bute iron ore mine, and the Llantrisant Common Branch to pits there.

-Powell was still the apparent owner of the Llantwit Vardre Railway, and although he opposed the L&TVJR Bill in Parliament, afterwards he offered to sell the line to the L&TVJR, and this was agreed.
-In Committee, the Mine Works Branch was removed from the powers, and use of the Ely Valley Railway's Mwyndy branch was inserted, with running powers for the L&TVJR and of course mixed gauge installed.
+Powell was still the apparent owner of the Llantwit Vardre Railway, and although he opposed the L&TVJR bill in Parliament, afterwards he offered to sell the line to the L&TVJR, and this was agreed.
+In committee, the Mine Works Branch was removed from the powers, and use of the Ely Valley Railway's Mwyndy branch was inserted, with running powers for the L&TVJR and of course mixed gauge installed.
 At this stage there were no running powers into Llantrisant station: these were added through negotiation concerning the Cowbridge Railway, on the south side of the South Wales Main Line, by agreement dated 9 January 1864.

-The Llantrissant and Taff Vale Junction Railway was incorporated by Act of 7 June 1861; it was to acquire the Llantwit Vardre Railway; capital was set at £40,000, and the Company could arrange for the Taff Vale Railway to work its line.
+The Llantrissant and Taff Vale Junction Railway was incorporated by the Llantrissant and Taff Vale Junction Railway Act 1861 (24 & 25 Vict. c. li) of 7 June 1861; it was to acquire the Llantwit Vardre Railway; capital was set at £40,000, and the company could arrange for the Taff Vale Railway to work its line.